brad-bette/events/README.md

-# events
+# Events
-A program that allows you to display your events on the terminal
+A program that allows you to display your events (birthdays, or other special events) on the terminal